ezyang/claude-auto-approve-osx/README.md

 The tool will:
 1. Monitor for the Claude application window
 2. Search for "Allow for This Chat" button using Accessibility APIs
-3. If found, automatically click the approval button
+3. If found, automatically click the approval button for any tool use
 4. Restore focus to your previously active application

 Press Ctrl+C to stop the tool.